-Street Paws promotes animal welfare and relieves the suffering of animals by providing free of charge veterinary care to animals owned by people who are homeless, vulnerably housed or other vulnerable groups severely affected by poverty.
+Street Paws - Registered Charity No 1178826 promotes animal welfare and relieves the suffering of animals by providing free of charge veterinary care and emergency kennel space, to animals owned by people who are homeless, vulnerably housed or other vulnerable groups severely affected by poverty.

-Homelessness is sadly on the rise in the UK.
+Homelessness is sadly on the rise.
 The bond between a homeless person and their animal is very strong.
 Their animal is their whole world, give them a reason to carry on, and is often the only source of unconditional love.
 The health benefits are immense both mentally and physically and our aim is to support this bond to provide access to veterinary care for the homeless and vulnerable.

-Founded in Newcastle in April 2016, Street Paws provide monthly outreach in the UK across 17 cities and towns, but we are continually expanding into new areas.
-We work with local groups and agents in the area to reach out in the local community.
-We are a registered charity no.1178826.
+Founded in Newcastle in April 2016, Street Paws currently provides monthly outreach in the UK across The North East, North West, Yorkshire, Wales and Northern Ireland, but the Trustees are keen to expand into new areas where there is need.

 We work with other agencies supporting the homeless and will respond to any requests for help and advice.
 We provide food, coats, collars and leads at our outreach, and will respond to requests for food outside of normal outreach.